athiraramanan/TrasactionApp/README.md

 # README
-This is an api application to list the latest measurements available in the history and also posible to list the measurement in a given interval.
+This is an api  a new microservice to store FX transactions.
+These transactions will store how much money we will receive from our customers in the input currency, and how much we will pay them out in the output currency.
 Prerequisites
 =============
 The setups steps expect following to be installed on the system.